 To clean dog urine and prevent the smell we recommend spraying the bathroom area with a garden hose.
 This should be done as often as needed and will depend on variables like how much your dog pees and how often it rains.
 You may be perfectly ok to let rain wash the urine through but if you notice the ammonia smell, spraying the area should be sufficient.
 If you have stubborn odors you may need to use an enzyme cleaner or pet deodorizer.

 If your dog sheds you may end up with a significant amount of dog hair on the lawn.
 Your dog is most likely going to love being on the artificial grass and inevitably they're going to shed on it.
 The good news is that it's relatively easy to get rid of and you have a couple options for doing it.
-The first option is to use an outdoor power blower or vacuum to spot clean the surface, making sure not to suck up the infill material laying at the base of the grass.
-The second option is to use a power bristle broom to collect the hair in piles that can be easily vacuumed or picked up.
+The first option is to use a push broom or vacuum to spot clean the surface.
+The second and more thorough option is to use a synthetic grass power brush to collect the hair quickly, easily and contain it in an attached bag.

 If you still have questions about artificial grass for dogs we've put together a list of frequently asked questions.
 If you own a dog or have multiple dogs and live in Canada we can help and at the very least answer questions you might have so you can make an informed decision.
 Artificial turf is pet friendly, most say it's way better than regular grass and we hope you get to see for yourself.